 About Pleas: What is judicial diversion?

 What does judicial diversion mean in Tennessee?
-The bottom line: Judicial diversion is a program in Tennessee that allows eligible defendants to avoid a criminal conviction and have their charges dismissed and expunged upon successful completion of probation.
-Judicial...
+Judicial diversion is a program in Tennessee that allows eligible defendants to avoid a criminal conviction and have their charges dismissed and expunged upon successful completion of probation.
+Judicial diversion,...

 About Preliminary Hearings: What is “probable cause”?

 What is Probable Cause?
-The bottom line: Probable cause means there is enough evidence to cause a reasonable belief that a crime was committed and that the defendant committed it.
-Probable cause is a concept that is important in several aspects of criminal law. ...
+Probable cause means there is enough evidence to cause a reasonable belief that a crime was committed and that the defendant committed it.
+Probable cause is a concept that is important in several aspects of criminal law.
+This post deals with...